hallsamir14/Kafka_Email_Service/README.md

 # Pre-Production Email Testing - Instructions & Configuration

 ## Overview
 This project provides an email service designed to act as an email plugin module.
 Developed in Python, this service is tailored for pre-production testing, ensuring that email notifications are correctly formatted, sent, and received before deployment.
-The service is dockerized, making it easily integrable and scalable within any application ecosystem requiring email notification capabilities.
+The service is designed to be implemented within a microserive based application architecture, making it easily integrable and scalable within any application ecosystem requiring email notification capabilities.

-## Features
+## Email Module Features
 - **Email Template Engine**: Create, edit, and manage email templates with dynamic placeholders.
 - **Pre-Production Testing**: Test email sending capabilities in a sandbox environment to ensure reliability and correctness.
-- **Integration Ready**: Designed as a plug-and-play module for existing notification systems.
+- **Integration Ready**: Designed as a plug-and-play module for existing notification systems using Kakfa based system messaging.
 - **Customizable Settings**: Configure SMTP settings, email content, and more through a user-friendly interface.

 ## Email Infrastructure